SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/nested-aggregate-functions.md

 [!code-csharp[scenario 1](includes/nested-aggregate-1.cs)]

 > [!NOTE]
-> The use of `CultureDataFormatter` to format the summed amount into local currency in both the footer and grandtotal rows.
+> The `CultureDataFormatter` method is used to format the summed amount into local currency in both the footer and grandtotal rows.

 ### Query results